madhankhokhar/OrganizeMe/README.md

 # OrganizeMe - Smart Todo List with Reminders

-**Smart Todo List** is a Python-based task management app with a simple GUI.
+**OrganizeMe** is a Python-based task management app with a simple GUI.
 It lets users create, organize, and manage tasks by category, priority, and deadline.
 The app also provides smart reminders for tasks due soon, helping you stay on track.

 ## 🚀 Features
 - Add new tasks with: